datacarpentry/spreadsheet-ecology-lesson/_extras/guide.md

 #### [Dates as data](../03-dates-as-data/)

-* Do the exercise and make the point about dates either in reponse to a learner bringing up date as an issue during the responses, or at the end of the response time.
+* Do the exercise and make the point about dates either in response to a learner bringing up date as an issue during the responses, or at the end of the response time.

 #### [Quality control](../04-quality-control/)